 I did wonder about the one boy who always chose handshakes, but decided that some people just aren’t huggers.
-Then one day his mom called and said, “I don’t know what you are doing at school, but every time my son comes home from school he gives me a huge hug!”
+Then one day his mom called and said, “I don’t know what you are doing at school, but every time my son comes home he gives me a huge hug!”
 I loved hearing that he was getting hugs at home and sharing the “H and H” with his mom, making their interaction more loving.

-When I checked in with the retreat attendee again a couple months later I was delighted to hear that he felt his retreat had made a very positive impact on his life.
+When I checked in with the retreat attendee again a couple months later, I was delighted to hear that he felt his retreat had made a very positive impact on his life.
 He then revealed that one of the things that made a huge impact was being exposed to hugs.
 He shared that in his work world and daily life, there was very little personal connection with others.
-Both being hugged and observing people offering hugs to others as a means of healing, welcome, heartfelt connection or departure touched his heart.
-It was surprising to hear that this “side-effect” of the retreat was part of what was so meaningful to him.
+Both being hugged and observing people offering hugs to others as a means of healing, welcome, heartfelt connection, or departure touched his heart.
+It was surprising to hear that what I considered a side effect of the retreat was part of what was so meaningful to him.

 But it shouldn’t have surprised me.

-I invite you to turn your attention to your own relationships and see if you can up your hug ante.
+I invite you to turn your attention to your own relationships and see if you can up your spiritual hug ante.
 Do you get or give hugs every day?
 How long do your hugs last?
 Do you suffer from the “hit and run” hug that is so fast it barely counts or the “burp the baby” hug that is accompanied by several slaps on the back?

 But before you go throwing yourself onto everyone you meet, hug etiquette suggests that you simply ask, “Are you a hugger?” prior to assuming that the other person actually wants to be hugged.
-You might even simply ask, “Hug or a handshake?” and see what happens.
-Mindful touch may well be the secret to happier, healthier relationships.
+You might even try the old “hug or a handshake?” and see what happens.
+Mindful touch in the form of a spiritual hug may well be the secret to happier, healthier relationships.

 Read more about hugging, cradling, and kissing in “The Science of Touch.”